NOLA, Big Easy, Who-Dat Nation, Cajun Country

 Manny Randazzo King Cakes

 KING CAKES!!
 I’ve mail ordered many a king cake from here!
-(Not in the French Quarter)
+(Not in the French Quarter) If it’s off-season, the storefront may not be open so be sure to check.
+Even if it is, you’ll be able to find Randazzo’s King Cakes in various stores.

 Fleurty Girl Store

 Go buy me something!
 Anything.
 My favorite store!!
+Great for Louisiana souvenirs.

-Place to get NOLA groceries to take home without paying tourist prices.
+A great place to get NOLA groceries to take home without paying tourist prices.

 Loretta’s Authentic Pralines